-11.39 Checking the link fork 4
+11.39 Checking the link fork 🔦

-- Check the link fork for damage, cracking, and deformation. - " If the link fork exhibits damage, cracking, or deformation: - Change the link fork.
+- Check the link fork for damage, cracking, and deformation. " If the link fork exhibits damage, cracking, or deformation - If the link fork exhibits damage, cracking, or deformation: - Change the link fork. ◀

 Always replace a damaged link fork.
 Repairing the link fork is not authorized by KTM.